7 Effective Steps to Increase Your Close Rate

 Then get straight to the point.
 Ask them for the business.
 In my case, I would say ‘Thanks for agreeing to meet me.
 My understanding is you want to hire me as a business coach.
 Is that right?’
 If you take nothing else away from this blog, then this is the point to focus on.
 Set the context and make it crystal clear that you both agree that the potential outcome of the meeting is that they buy from you.

 If they say yes, you’ve made the sale right there.
 There’s something in human psychology that suggests that, if a person agrees to something, they’ll behave in a manner consistent with what they’ve said.
-The rest of the meeting is making sure you don’t f*ck it up.
+The rest of the meeting is making sure you don’t f**k it up.

 If they say no, then why are you meeting them?
 Far too many salespeople are unsure of the other party’s desires.
 They get dragged into an endless cycle of producing proposals that go nowhere.
 A ‘no’ is as good as a ‘yes’ at this point because it will save you time.
 And if they say maybe?
 Then you agree between you that, if the meeting goes well, they’ll hire you.
 Don’t be afraid of being honest and upfront.

-Step 2: Create an agenda (together)
+Step 2: Create an Agenda (Together)

 Don’t send an agenda in advance.
 Create it when you turn up and you’re sitting in front of the customer.
 Check how much time you have together (you don’t want them to leave halfway because they have an important call).
-Then ask Michael Bungay-Stanier’s number 1 question, ‘What’s on your mind?’
+Then ask Michael Bungay-Stanier’s number one question, ‘What’s on your mind?’
 You want to maximise the value of your time together by discussing the most important things.
 They’ll say something.
 You write it down.
 Look at them and stay quiet until they say something else.
 You write this down too.
 And you carry on until there’s a natural pause.

 Now, this is when, in a normal sales meeting, the salesperson clicks into full throttle sales mode because they’re desperate to speak.
 Resist the urge!
 The first couple of points the customer makes are never the reason why they’ll buy from you.
 You’ll have to go way deeper to find this.